sqd/eecs440-format/README.md

 #### - Longer usage:
 - Because this tool is modified from clang-format, you could do whatever you would clang-format.
-- To apply EECS 440 style, use the option `--style="{BasedOnStyle: EECS440}"`.
+- To apply EECS 440 style, use the option `--style=EECS440`.
 Alternatively, in your .clang-format config, use `BasedOnStyle: EECS440`
 - All options of the original clang-format are kept.
 Some might not take effect while EECS 440 style is used.

 #### - Help wanted